workflowhub-eu/about/Workflow-RO-Crate.md

 ### Supported Licenses

-Although the Crate's `license` field should be a URL, the Workflow Hub currently accepts a string of one of the following values (on the left):
+Although the Crate's `license` field should be a URL, the WorkflowHub currently accepts a string of one of the following values (on the left):

 * `AFL-3.0` - [Academic Free License 3.0](https://opensource.org/licenses/AFL-3.0)
 * `APL-1.0` - [Adaptive Public License 1.0](https://opensource.org/licenses/APL-1.0)